-Santa Ana is also home to its small but popular zoo of the same name at Prentice Park.
-It opened in 1952 on land donated by local businessman Joseph Prentice with the promise of showcasing primates.
-"He made a unique stipulation in the actual deed that the zoo had to have 50 monkeys," explains zoo Director Ethan Fisher.
-They include Brown-Headed Spider monkeys, White-Faced Saki and, as the name implies, the Black Howler monkeys known for their deep guttural screams.
+"He made a unique stipulation in the actual deed that the zoo had to have 50 monkeys," explained Zoo Director Ethan Fisher.
+They include Brown-Headed Spider monkeys, White-Faced Saki and, as the name implies, the Black Howler monkeys - known for their deep guttural screams.

-"You come to the zoo sometimes in the morning and you can hear them vocalizing," notes Fisher.
+"You come to the zoo sometimes in the morning, and you can hear them vocalizing," noted Fisher.
 "It's like you're on vacation in Costa Rica."

-And for the first time I see a giant anteater, the size of an extremely large dog.
-The zoo's new exhibit featuring underwater viewing of South American river otters opens summer 2023.
+And, for the first time I see a giant anteater, the size of an extremely large dog.
+The zoo's new exhibit features underwater viewing to see South American river ofters opens this summer.